ikiruneo/Futsal-Manager/README.md

 ---

-## Features
+## Gameplay

-- **Player Management:**
+- **Team Management:**
-  - List all players in your squad with detailed stats (name, skill, energy, value).
+  - Build and maintain your squad with players having skill, energy, and value.
   - Sell players to increase your club's funds (must keep at least 5 players).
   - Buy new random players after each match (if you have enough money).

-- **Financial Management:**
-  - Track your club's money and manager level.
-  - Earn money for match results and end-of-season position.

 - **League Competition:**
   - Compete in a 10-team league, playing 9 matches per season.